Artington: Former extent

 Until shortly after 1911, the area extended over the Guildown and into Guildford Park, the area around Guildford railway station in the north and the Hog's Back marked the southern limits of Windsor Great Park, the main royal demesne in England.

 Transport

-Artington has at its periphery on the Portsmouth Road the first purpose-built park and ride facility in Guildford, initially operating from a temporary car park, but later being expanded into a permanent car park with waiting room.
+Artington has, at its periphery on the old Portsmouth Road, the first purpose-built park and ride facility in Guildford, initially operating from a temporary car park, but later being expanded into a permanent car park with waiting room.

-In 2011, 26 people commuted to work by public transport (an increase from 15 in the previous census), with 98 taking motor vehicles and 35 travelling by other means or working from home.
+Shalford railway station, on the North Downs line, lies less than 300 m east of the eastern boundary.

-Guildford Railway station is on the same bank directly in Guildford town centre and Shalford railway station (with Reading to Gatwick Airport trains) lies less than 300m east of the eastern boundary.
+The Godalming Navigation runs along the eastern border of the parish.

 Amenities

-The place is beholden on adjoining Guildford for most of its amenities, other than the farm produce of the Loseley estate, for instance, it has no functional church within its bounds.
-The United Reformed Church operates on Portsmouth Road just north of its border and the Church of St Nicholas, Guildford has a church parish that extends into the area in Anglicanism, the civil parish is also partly within St Michael's church Peasmarsh's purview.
+The place relies on adjoining Guildford for most of its amenities.
+It has no functional church within its bounds.
+The United Reformed Church is on Portsmouth Road just north of its border and the Anglican Church of St Nicholas, Guildford, has a church parish that extends into the area.
+The civil parish is also partly within St Michael's Church Peasmarsh's purview.